rbajaj1997/50-day-challenge/README.md

 ### Day 11 - Event Keycodes

 - `display: inline-flex` was used in this project.
 [Here](http://jsfiddle.net/mgr0en3q/1/) is a fiddle which explains the difference.
 It makes the flex container display inline.
 Display is talking about the parent element, so means when we say: display: flex;, it's about the element and when we say display:inline-flex;, is also making the element itself inline

+---

+### Day 12 - FAQ Collapse

+- We can embed font-awesome icons with plain css using the `content` property.
+[This link](https://fontawesome.com/how-to-use/on-the-web/advanced/css-pseudo-elements) explains how to do it.
+- `parentNode` returns the parent of the specified node in DOM tree.
+This has been used in this project to assign CSS class.
+- The CSS here is pretty interesting.
+Go through the project.